Independence of Croatia: Independence referendum and decisions

-General recognition
+War and general recognition

+In the period following the declaration of independence, the war escalated, with the sieges of Vukovar and Dubrovnik, and fighting elsewhere.
+The 1991 Yugoslav campaign in Croatia, which started in September 1991, caused the deaths of thousands and displacement of hundreds of thousands of people in Croatia.

 Germany advocated quick recognition of Croatia, in order to stop ongoing violence in Serb-inhabited areas, with Helmut Kohl requesting recognition in the Bundestag on 4 September.
 Kohl's position was opposed by France, the United Kingdom, and the Netherlands, but the countries agreed to pursue a common approach by following Germany's unilateral action.
 On 10 October, two days after the Croatian Parliament confirmed the declaration of independence, the EEC decided to postpone any decision to recognize Croatia for two months.
 German foreign minister Hans Dietrich Genscher later wrote that the EEC decided to recognize Croatian independence in two months if the war had not ended by then.
 With the war still ongoing when the deadline expired, Germany presented its decision to recognize Croatia as its policy and duty.
 Germany's position was supported by Italy and Denmark.
 France and the UK attempted to prevent German recognition by drafting a United Nations resolution requesting that no country take unilateral actions which could worsen the situation in Yugoslavia.